-With the need for flexible, affordable accommodation increasing the demand for good quality HMO’s is likely to increase.
+With the need for flexible, affordable accommodation increasing the demand for good quality House of Multiple Occupation (HMO’s) is likely to increase.
 Combined with the growth in population, providing a good quality solution to these changing housing needs with a well-presented HMO could bring good returns.

 If you have a suitable rental property you have probably asked yourself the question “could I make more money renting out rooms to individuals rather than letting my property to one person or family unit?”